jhullman/concrete-measurement-re-expressions/README.md

   - **crowdData** - Data obtained from crowdsourced countability/rigidity and familiarity tasks.
+       - **/crowd_familiarity** - Judgments of how familiar objects are for re-expressing a range of input measurements (weight, height, length, volume)
+       - **/crowd_verification** - Judgments of whether an instance is an example of the synset it is intended to represent
+       - **/rigid_countable** - Judgments of whether a synset is rigid, countable, and purchaseable on Amazon

   - **evaluation/user studies** - Directories containing data and R Markdown analysis scripts from each of our three user studies